Manchin, Schumer in surprise deal on health, energy, taxes

 “Rather than risking more inflation with trillions in new spending, this bill will cut the inflation taxes Americans are paying, lower the cost of health insurance and prescription drugs, and ensure our country invests in the energy security and climate change solutions we need to remain a global superpower through innovation rather than elimination,” Manchin said.

 Schumer called the bill Congress' “greatest pro-climate legislation.”
-He said it would also cut pharmaceutical prices, reduce federal deficits and “ensure the wealthiest corporations and individuals pay their fair share in taxes.”
+He said it would also cut pharmaceutical prices and “ensure the wealthiest corporations and individuals pay their fair share in taxes.”

 The measure would reduce carbon emissions by around 40% by 2030, Schumer and Manchin said.
 While that would miss Biden's 50% goal, that reduction, the measure's climate spending and the jobs it would create are “a big deal," said Sen. Jeff Merkley, D-Ore., an environmental advocate who had been upset with the absence of those provisions until now.